 MA/MSc Programme Description

-- Disruptive Market Innovations: DMI is core IDE territory and is about delivering innovative products to the market that work.
+- Disruptive Market Innovation (DMI) is core IDE territory and centres on delivering innovative products to the market that work.

 - Group project, which is a team based activity

 - Solo project, which is conducted on an individual basis.

 The RCA provides a unique environment for postgraduate art and design students to reflect upon their own practice, and to engage with students from their own and other disciplines.
 The role of Critical & Historical Studies (CHS) is to support the studio programmes in enabling these critical engagements to take place.
 The courses offered by CHS to first-year, studio-based MA students propose an intellectual framework within which they can begin to establish a coherent relationship between theory and practice.